1. Home

 Regardless of the age of your home, there are likely inefficiencies that might not be obvious and even small energy leaks can add up to higher utility bills throughout the year.
 These areas of waste could be why your utility bills continue to creep higher.

 Energy audits identify places your energy consumption can be reduced.
-For example, if you have old windows that leak air, it’s likely that the HVAC system is working harder than necessary to maintain a comfortable indoor temperature.
+For example, if you have old windows that leak air, it’s likely that your heat pump, air conditioner, or furnace is working harder than necessary to maintain a comfortable indoor temperature.

 An energy audit identifies drafts and insulation gaps.
 Blocking them can increase your home comfort and reduce your electricity use (and carbon footprint) at the same time.